-The CDCA and its Nueva Vida Clinic most specifically are working to respond to the COVID-19 emergency.
+The CDCA and its Nueva Vida Clinic most specifically are continuing to work in response to the COVID-19 pandemic.
 The staff are daily monitoring the situation in communities and taking appropriate action in coordination with local Nicaraguan authorities.
 This page is being updated regularly as to how the staff here are responding, with new information, and how people can help.
-Look at:
+Also look at:

 - $250 for reusable cloth masks and hand-made face shields to slow contamination for our staff, as well as supplying patients who are without protection.

 - $5 each for hand washing stations at the Clinic –more can be put in schools and other public areas as funding comes in

 - $450 cleaning supplies for the Clinic (ongoing monthly)

 - $60 printed COVID-19 information material for handing out in daily talks at the Clinic